 What To Do After the Storm?

-When storms blow through Louisville, KY, it’s critical that you check your home for signs of wind damage as quickly as possible.
-You can start at home with the following steps:
+When storms blow through Louisville, KY, it’s critical that you check your home for signs of storm damage as quickly as possible.

-Step 1.
-Call a Professional for Assessment and Repairs
+1. Contact a Professional for Assessment and Repairs

 Areas to Check:

-- Window Damage – Check the glass, vinyl trim, window glazing (the plastic pieces around the window that hold it in), window screens, skylights, and shutters.
+- Windows – Check the glass, vinyl trim, window glazing (the plastic pieces around the window that hold it in), window screens, skylights, and shutters.

-- Roof Damage – Check for loose or cracked shingles.
+- Roof – Check for loose or cracked shingles.

 - Clogged Gutters – Check for fragments of limbs, leaves, or small branches that can get jammed along the gutter and in the downspout.